 Types of Degrees

 Northwestern offers the following types of bachelor's degrees: Bachelor of Arts (B.A.) and Bachelor of Science (B.S.), along with three other specialized bachelor's degrees, Bachelor of Business Administration (B.B.A.), Bachelor of Social Work (B.S.W.) and Bachelor of Science in Nursing (B.S.N.)
 We also offer the Bachelor of Applied Arts and Sciences (B.A.A.S.).
 All degrees include general education requirements in the sciences, arts, humanities, and a field of concentration (major).
 The University also offers a Master of Education (M.Ed.) degree and a Master of Counseling Psychology degree and a Master of Arts in American Studies.
-Beginning in the Fall of 2017, Northwestern will offer its first doctorate program (DNP).
+Beginning in the Fall of 2017, Northwestern will offer its first doctorate program -- the Doctor of Nursing Practice (DNP).

 Northwestern Oklahoma State University has been a member of the American Association of Colleges for Teacher Education since the inception of that organization.
 The University is fully accredited by the North Central Association of Colleges and Secondary Schools as a bachelor's and master's degree-granting institution.
 In addition, Northwestern is fully accredited by the National Council for the Accreditation of Teacher Education as a bachelor's and master's degree-granting institution.
 The Northwestern’s School of Nursing is fully accredited by the Accreditation Council for Education in Nursing (ACEN) and is approved by the Oklahoma Board of Nursing.
 The School of Nursing holds membership in the National League for Nursing and the American Association of Colleges of Nursing (AACN).
 Northwestern's Social Work Program is accredited by the Council on Social Work Education (CSWE).
 The Bachelor of Business Administration (Accounting and Business Administration), Bachelor of Science in Organizational Leadership and Bachelor of Applied Arts and Sciences (Technical Management major) degree programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).